What do you get when you combine an instant camera with a telegram?

 Let me ask you a question: Do you know just how big Instagram marketing is?

-It’s forecast that 73.2% of US marketers will use Instagram for social media marketing in 2020.
+It’s forecast that 73.2% of US marketers will have used Instagram for social media marketing in 2020.
 That’s number two only to (you guessed it): Facebook, which is forecast at 86.8%.

 And at the rate it’s growing, it may even pass the almighty Facebook in the coming years.